santiagomonl/LabTurn-A-Lab-Equipment-Booking-System/README.md

    * static
    * requirements.txt
    * Procfile.txt
-4. Change the URL in the app file as follow:
+4. Change the URL in the app file as follows:

 ```bash
 # Database Configuration